Wold decomposition for isometries with equal range: Structure for -tuple of isometries

 This finishes the proof. \end{proof}

 The structure of the decomposition spaces for an $n$-tuple of isometries is obtained in the following result, which will be applied in the subsequent sections.
-It is also important to note that similar result also observed by firstly Gaspar and Suciu \cite{GS-Wold-decompositions} in the case of commuting isometries (see also \cite{RSS-Orthogonal decompositions}).
+It is also important to note that similar result was also observed by firstly Gaspar and Suciu \cite{GS-Wold-decompositions} in the case of commuting tuples of isometries.